Data Protection

 Billing telemetry: Engines also send lightweight heartbeats (tenx_pipeline_up, tenx_pipeline_info) containing node ID and pipeline name for license tracking.
 No log content, no PII.
 Air-gapped deployments use a local License Receiver instead.

-Self-managed mode: Nothing is sent to Log10x.
-All metrics go to your own TSDB.
+Default (your own TSDB): Nothing is sent to Log10x.
+All metrics go to your own time-series database; the hosted backend above is opt-in.

 What are symbol libraries and do they contain my code